fnordware/AdobeWebM/ext/README.md

 `git submodule init`
 `git submodule update`

+Both Mac and Windows require the "yasm" shell program be installed for libvpx to compile.
+On Windows you get it via Cygwin.

 #### Windows only ####
 There are currently a couple (annoying) manual steps you need to perform on Windows: